PrefectHQ/prefect/docs/guides/prefect-deploy.md

 === ".deploy"

-    To create multiple work pool-based deployments at once you can use the `deploy` function, analogous to the `serve` function.
+    To create multiple work pool-based deployments at once you can use the `deploy` function, which is analogous to the `serve` function.

     ```python
     from prefect import deploy, flow